NavyBlueCheese/pairs-trading-backtest/README.md

 ## Why Cointegration, Not Correlation

 Correlation measures whether two stocks tend to move in the same direction on a given day.
-Two highly correlated stocks can still diverge permanently — correlation says nothing about whether they share a long-run equilibrium.
+Two highly correlated stocks can still diverge permanently, correlation says nothing about whether they share a long-run equilibrium.

 **Cointegration** is a stronger claim.
-Two series are cointegrated if there exists a linear combination of them that is *stationary* — meaning it has a stable, mean-reverting long-run distribution.
+Two series are cointegrated if there exists a linear combination of them that is *stationary* meaning it has a stable, mean-reverting long-run distribution.
 This linear combination is the spread.
 If the pair is cointegrated, there is a statistical gravitational pull drawing the spread back to its mean.
 That pull is what the strategy profits from.

 Building a pairs strategy on correlation alone risks holding a position in a spread that wanders off and never returns.
 Cointegration is the mathematical precondition for mean reversion to be real.